 Popular attractions include the Empire State Building, the Statue of Liberty, and the 9/11 Memorial and Museum.
-Make sure not to miss the Metropolitan Museum of Art and catch a Broadway show if you can!
+Make sure not to miss the Metropolitan Museum of Art, walk the iconic Brooklyn Bridge, and catch a Broadway show if you can!

 Visitors must grab a slice of New York pizza when visiting (check out John’s or Joe’s Pizza for the best pizza).
 If you are a history lover, head Downtown to Federal Hall, the first capitol building of the United States, or Uptown to President Grant’s Tomb.